Aymane-Elbernoussi/Streamlit_WebApp_NYC_Collisions/README.md

 # Streamlit_WebApp_NYC_Collisions
 This application is a Streamlit web app dashboard that can be used to analyze motor vehicle collisions in NYC.
+Data is from https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95 (2020)

 The dashboard is completely interactive and includes